syedhumzasalman/Quiz-App/readme.md

 Each question should be written in the following format:

 ```
-What is the capital of France?
+What is the capital of Pakistan?
 Paris
-::London
+::Islamabad
-Berlin
+Karachi
-Madrid
+Dubai
 ```

 - The first line is the question.
 - The next four lines are options.
-- The correct option must begin with a colon `:`, e.g., `::London`.
+- The correct option must begin with a colon `:`, e.g., `::Islamabad`.

 ---